Ashe-Oro-Accelerator/hedera-nft-utilities/README.md

 - `csvFilePath`: A string that specifies the path to the CSV file containing the NFT metadata information,
 - `limit`: An optional parameter that defines the maximum number of rows to be processed from the CSV file.
 If not provided, all rows in the file will be processed.

 <strong>Important!</strong> The first two lines in the csv file are headers and they are skipped.
+You can find a valid csv example at the path `src/test/__mocks__/csv/csv-example-with-all-fields`

 ### Output